Pauli group: Matrix group

 As an abstract group, $G \ \cong C_4 \circ D_4$ is the central product of a cyclic group of order 4 and the dihedral group of order 8.

 The Pauli group is a representation of the gamma group in three-dimensional Euclidean space.
 It is not isomorphic to the gamma group; it is less free, in that its chiral element is $\sigma_1\sigma_2\sigma_3=iI$ whereas there is no such relationship for the gamma group.

+Pauli algebra

+The Pauli algebra is the algebra of 2 x 2 complex matrices M(2, C) with matrix addition and matrix multiplication.
+It has a long history beginning with the biquaternions introduced by W. R. Hamilton in his Lectures on Quaternions (1853).
+The representation with matrices was noted by L. E. Dickson in 1914.
+Publications by Pauli eventually led to the eponym now in use.
+Basis elements of the algebra generate the Pauli group.